Stradigi-AI/aidev_interview_test/README.md

 You can write an example file or serve the model as an endpoint of a REST API.

-The repository should include a readme with all instructions.
+The repository should include a readme with instructions on how to make predictions